Pork Allergy in Dogs: Why 8% Are Affected (Full Guide)

 Accurate diagnosis is essential before eliminating pork from the diet.
 Many conditions mimic food allergies, and proper testing ensures the right problem is being addressed.

-The Gold Standard: Elimination Diet Protocol
+The Elimination Diet Protocol

 Weeks 1-2 (Preparation): Document current symptoms with photos and notes.
 Review all current foods, treats, supplements, and medications.
 Choose a novel protein the dog has never eaten (venison, duck, rabbit, or kangaroo).
 Select a novel carbohydrate source.
 Purchase enough food for 12 weeks.
 Inform all family members of strict feeding rules.